Skip to main content

 Our values

-Our values underpin the critical role we play in protecting the financial well-being of the Australian community.
-Our values were selected to help everyone at APRA to achieve the high standards necessary for us to protect the financial well-being of the Australian community.
-In our work and in our interactions with others, we seek to demonstrate:
+Our values underpin the critical role we play in protecting the financial wellbeing of the Australian community.
+In all our work, we seek to demonstrate: